 Rooms and suites

-The standard rooms are tastefully decorated, a bedroom that you would expect in a country estate house.
-Each stays true to an individual colour palette, with furnishings and wall colour matching subtly, expect gingham or striped prints on the bed runners and chairs, barley twist bed posts, mahogany or velvet bed headboards and comfortable yet elegant wooden furniture, including a desk to sit at whilst looking out of the large windows onto the calm countryside.
+Standard rooms are tastefully decorated – a bedroom that you would expect in a country estate house.
+Each stays true to its individual colour palette – expect gingham or striped prints on the bed runners and chairs, barley twist bed posts, mahogany or velvet headboards and comfortable yet elegant wooden furniture.
+The large windows look out over the calm countryside.

-The superior rooms are slightly roomier but again with art and antiques whilst featuring modern amenities.
-The Coach House decor is directed by the Duchess of Devonshire, The Hartington Junior Suite features a walk-in shower, grand marble-surround bath and inviting underfloor heating, whilst their best suite; the Redesdale Suite includes a private sitting room with a fireplace to sit and dream by.
+Superior rooms are slightly bigger, but again kitted out with art and antiques as well as modern amenities.
+The Coach House décor is designed by the Duchess of Devonshire, The Hartington Junior Suite features a walk-in shower, grand marble-surround bath and inviting underfloor heating, while their best suite; the Redesdale, includes a private sitting room with a fireplace.

 Food and drink

-Seasonality and fresh local ingredients is a given, the Chatsworth gin-cured salmon cucumber, seaweed, avocado and wasabi was a delightful way to start dinner followed by duck breast, plum, beetroot, duck fat fondant potato and pak choi for mains and an indulgent chocolate cheesecake, hazelnut, coffee, fudge cake for pudding.
+Seasonality and fresh local ingredients are a given.
+The Chatsworth gin-cured salmon cucumber, seaweed, avocado and wasabi was a delightful way to start dinner, followed by duck breast, plum, beetroot, duck-fat fondant potato and pak choi for main and an indulgent chocolate, hazelnut, coffee and fudge cheesecake for pudding.

-You could, like I did, have coffee afterwards in the garden room with superb petit four to round off a delectable dinner.
-For a less formal meal, The Garden Room is ideal for small plates still of top-notch quality using local and seasonal fare, some of which is sourced from the Chatsworth Farm Shop, not to mention an excellent Sunday lunch.
-You can indulge in a quintessential flavourful English afternoon tea in either restaurant as well as the terrace.
+For a more informal meal, The Garden Room is ideal for small plates still of top-notch quality using local and seasonal fare, some of which is sourced from the Chatsworth Farm Shop, not to mention an excellent Sunday lunch.
+Or if you want the best of both worlds, round off your dinner at The Gallery in the Garden Room, where you can enjoy coffee and superb petit fours.
+A quintessential English afternoon tea is offered in both restaurants as well as on the terrace.

-For more information and bookings at The Cavendish Hotel at Baslow, visit the hotel website at devonshirehotels.co.uk or read more about the Peak District in our guidebook:
+For more information and bookings at The Cavendish Hotel at Baslow, visit the hotel website.
+Or read more about the Peak District in our guidebook: